spinkube/skips/containerd-shim-spin-config.md

 All Spin application execution configuration will be defined as known environment variables with an expected range of values.
-All variables must have a `SPIN` prefix and trigger configuration keys will have the extended prefix "SPIN_<TRIGGER NAME>".
+All variables must have a `SPIN` prefix.
 Each executor will define which environment variables it supports.
 The following is a subset of configuration values that may be
 supported: